 We are a group of enthusiastic Do-It-Yourselfers who take pleasure in sharing and helping spark creativity!
 While the idea of a tool library is not new, it is the first one in Ottawa.
 Below is the management team of the OTL, but there are dozens of passionate volunteers, advocates and supporters working hard to make it a success.
 Want to join?
 Click here to volunteer!

 Co-Founder & Executive Director

-Bettina has been honing her skills as a community connector over the last years with a keen interest in sustainability, social innovation, and meaningful experience, Bettina is the tool goddess of the library.
+Bettina has been honing her skills as a community connector over the last years with a keen interest in sustainability, social innovation, and meaningful experience, Bettina is also the tool goddess of the library.
 She is an avid knitter and fibre artist who loves to create with her hands and has a particular interest in sharing skills and passing on knowledge as she believes that continuous learning makes life interesting.
-Bettina is looking for great community members to elevate the Ottawa Tool Library by being part of our marketing team.
-Do you want to help?

 Architect, IT Guru, and sometime poet.